“Your Websites Are Too Expensive”, she said!

 So you see, there’s a lot to consider when shopping for a new website.

-- Sales/Landing/Squeeze Pages: from £100-£150 depending on amount of content and styling required, and if you need e-commerce/webinar connections built in
+- Sales/Landing/Squeeze Pages: from £100-£170 depending on amount of section/content and styling required, and if you need e-commerce or webinar connections built in

-- 12 months Web Hosting is an optional extra at £30 and you are not tied in after that.
+- 12 months Web Hosting via Stablepoint is an optional extra at £30 and you are not tied in after that.

 - Any bespoke design/artwork/banners/icons that I create for your website are included in the price (with the exception of logo design).

-- You get a 30 Day Handover Guarantee.
+- You get a 30 Day Handover Guarantee, and a lovely friendly personal service.

-I don’t think my websites are too expensive, and neither have my Perfect Clients who chose me to create their beautiful online presence.
+I don’t think my websites are TOO expensive, and neither have my Super Customers who chose me to create their beautiful online presence.
 I’d be delighted to talk to you about your website project, and transforming your ideas into reality.

 Bye for now,